devops329/devops/instruction/overview/overview.md

 In a small company the application team will often assume the roles of QA and DevOps.
 However, the function of these teams is often more successful then they operate independently.

-It assumed that you already have the skill necessary to build a reasonable web application.
+It assumes that you already have the skill necessary to build a reasonable web application.
 What this course will teach you is how to test, deploy, and manage an application in production.

 Your efforts will focus on playing the role of both a QA and DevOps engineer.
 You will ensure the quality of the software provided by the application team, and deploy the software to a production environment.